20toduc01/jsclub-python-training/README.md

-# JSClub's Basic Python training
+# JS Club's basic Python training
-This repo contains the tutorial slide, examples written in Python and keys to exercises.
+This repo contains the examples in slide and keys to exercises, all written in Python!